dorochka8/autoEncoders/README.md

-# autoEncoders
-from Vanilla to Graph AutoEncoder
+# AutoEncoders: From Vanilla to Graph AutoEncoder

 ## Overview
-Used FashionMNIST, default train_test_split, val_size from test split 0.8.
-Models are in **encoders** folder.
-Train loop, evaluation and sampling in **main.py**.
+This project explores the abilities of AutoEncoders, using FashionMNIST dataset with default train_test_split, and where the size of the validation part is a 0.8th part from test split.
+Models are organized in **encoders** folder, with the training loop, evaluation and sampling in **main.py**.
 ### AE
-To show the differences between models, class "Sneaker" was chosen as an example.
-Models are trained 1 epoch with default settings of `torch.optim.Adam()` optimizer and `nn.MSELoss()` loss.
-The results of the experiments are written in double manner:
+I choose class "Sneaker" to show the differences between models.
+The models were trained for 1 epoch with default settings of `torch.optim.Adam()` optimizer and `nn.MSELoss()` loss.
+The results of the experiments are written in two scenarios: \
 **without | with** transforms of the dataset, where transforms are:
 ```
 transform = transforms.Compose([transforms.ToTensor(),